olwend/dummyapi_js/README.md

+# Purpose
     This is a basic API written as a learning exercise to understand  http requests writing to a Mongo-memory-server.
     Tests demo the functionality.

 ```
 > jest